accordionfish/zippyfish/README.md

 > I’m currently working on Lightning videoChat.
 Lightning video Chat currently only supports 2 people.
-I still don't quite know how to have this done yet.
+I still don't quite know how to have 3 people yet.

 ### I like